Kotlin/kotlinx-kover/toolset/kover-cli/README.md

 This single jar artifact allows using some of the functionality of Kover Toolset through command-line calls.

-Java 1.6 or greater is required for execution.
+Java 1.6 or higher is required for execution.

 ## Commands